Pool Tile Cleaning | Pool Tile Repair | Calcium Removal

-Did you know there are two types of calcium deposits on pool tiles?
+Did you know there are two types of deposits on ?

 Yes, even if the unpleasant by-product looks the same — the whitish deposit on the pool walls — they’re not made of the same component.